Before I visited Palermo Sicily, I hadn’t heard anything good.

 More local specialities are Pasta alla Norma, which is a traditional Sicilian pasta made with tomato and eggplant, Pasta al Pesce Spada (swordfish pasta), or Sfincione which is a kind of pizza bread (although don’t call it that to any Sicilians!).

 For me, the best thing about street food in Palermo is that not only is it extremely cheap and can be found absolutely everywhere, but that you can guarantee that you are getting a real Sicilian experience when you eat it.
 Street food in Palermo has not changed to accommodate squeamish tourists, and while the hygiene conditions may be a little questionable and the ingredients might not quite be what we are used to, the street food alone is a good enough reason to visit Palermo, Sicily.

 3. Palermo Nightlife

 Techno nightclubs are honestly my idea of hell on earth, but as I am aware that I seem to be in the minority with this opinion, I should tell you that Palermo has a handful of techno clubs that the locals rave about, such as MOB and Country DiscoClub.

-However, my regular haunt for nightlife in Palermo was La Vucciria.
-Back in the days when the mafia were running rampant, Vucciria was a bit of a no-go zone.
+However, my regular haunt when it came to Palermo nightlife was La Vucciria.
+Back in the days when the mafia were running rampant, La Vucciria was a bit of a no-go zone.
 However, while it is definitely still a little seedy, I could not get enough of it.
 During the daytime, La Vucciria is a quiet marketplace with a handful of stalls selling fresh produce, household appliances and tacky souvenirs.
 At night, however, is when La Vucciria comes alive, and the bars along the cobbled streets all throw open their doors, local vendors set up even more street food stalls, and restaurants display their daily specials on blackboards outside.